taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/03-redux-architecture.md

 # leanpub-end-insert
 ~~~~~~~~

 The `Stories` component is a connected component now and is the only component that has access to the Redux store.
 It receives the stories from the state in `mapStateToProps()` and a function that triggers the dispatching of an action to archive a story in `mapDispatchToProps()`.
-The application should work again, but this time with a sophisticated interaction between Redux and React.
+The application should work again, but this time with a sophisticated connection between Redux and React.
 You can find this part of the chapter in [the GitHub repository](https://github.com/rwieruch/taming-the-state-hn-app/tree/88072e9b62230f59ffa83a5ddd06ceda6bf75fe4).

 ### Part 13: Lift Connection